Ramanvkl/Optimization/README.md

 This repository includes sample optimization works using Linear Programming, Mixed Integer Programming, Non-Linear Programming, and an implementation of the Gradient Descent algorithm.

+The following libraries are used in this repository:
+- Pandas
+- Numpy
+- Gurobi

 Problems in different contexts from supply chain to finance are explored in the notebooks.
 Here is a brief review of what can be found in each notebook: